vortexntnu/vortex-auv-embedded/gripper_17.X/readme.md

 ### **1️⃣ CAN_RECEIVE State**
 - In this state, the **CAN receive interrupt** is enabled.
+- In the idle state, the MCU willl be set to idle0 sleep mode
 - The MCU remains **idle**, waiting for a CAN message.
 - The MCU **only exits this state through a CAN interrupt**.
+- CAN interrupt will wake the MCU from idle0 sleep mode
 - CAN interrupts are deactivated after an interrupt has been triggered

 ### **2️⃣ PROCESS_PWM State**